 Table of Content

-There are two series of equity stocks that are available to retail investors on the NSE; the EQ series and the BE series.
+If you’re wondering, what is meant by trade-to-trade stock, it essentially means a stock that can only be bought or sold for delivery, not for speculative same-day trading.
+There are two series of equity stocks that are available to retail investors on the NSE: the EQ series and the BE series.
 The EQ segment includes stocks on rolling settlement.
-Such stocks can be squared off on the same day (both longs and shorts), but if these are not squared up, they will compulsorily result in delivery on the T+2 day.
+Such stocks can be squared off on the same day (both longs and shorts), but if these are not squared off, they will compulsorily result in delivery on the T+2 day.
 On the other hand, the BE series stocks are better known as Trade-to-Trade stocks or T2T stocks.

 The basic intent of classifying stocks under the T2T category is to prevent too much volatility and price manipulation.
-This is a pronounced risk where the floating stock is small and the liquidity is controlled by a handful of traders.
+This is a pronounced risk where the floating stock is small and a handful of traders controls the liquidity.
 Here are some facts you need to know about classifying stocks into the T2T category.

 Only non-F&O stocks are considered for transfer to the T2T segment.
 The decision to shift shares into the T2T segment is taken every 15 days, while decisions to shift in and out of T2T are taken every 3 months.
 Shifting decisions are made by exchanges in consultation with SEBI.

 The shifting to T2T is done based on a combination of three criteria.
 The first criterion is the relative P/E ratio.
-In case of the BSE, if Sensex P/E is in the range of 15-20 and stock P/E is over 30, the stock will be considered for shifting to T2T.
-Trailing 4 quarters’ EPS is considered and even negative P/E stocks are included in this list.
+In case of the BSE, if the Sensex P/E is in the range of 15-20 and the stock P/E is over 30, the stock will be considered for shifting to T2T.
+Trailing 4 quarters EPS is considered, and even negative P/E stocks are included in this list.

 Secondly, if the price variation (representing volatility) of the stock is 25% more than the Sensex or the particular sectoral index to which it is benchmarked, the stock will be considered for shifting to T2T.
 The variation must be in the same direction as the Sensex.